The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 The mental model: temperature controls how the model samples from its probability distribution at each token.
 Low temperature (0.0-0.3) means the model reliably picks the highest-probability next token — consistent, predictable, precise.
 High temperature (0.8-1.2) means the model samples more randomly — more varied, potentially more creative, also more likely to drift from constraints.

-This is subtle but consistently effective: define what you don't want alongside what you do want.
+This is subtle but consistently effective: define what you don't want alongside what you do.

 Not "write a confident introduction" — write "write a confident introduction that leads with a concrete result, not a question and not a broad claim about the industry."

-The negative constraint anchors the model away from the most common failure modes.
-It's particularly useful for tone and style, where positive descriptions can be interpreted many ways.
+The negative constraint anchors the model away from common failure modes.
+It's particularly useful for tone and style, where positive descriptions can be read many ways.

-The frankx.ai brand voice guidelines use this structure throughout.
-For every positive instruction ("lead with results"), there's a corresponding negative anchor ("not spiritual language, not grandiose claims").
+The frankx.ai brand voice guidelines use this throughout.
+For every positive instruction ("lead with results") there's a corresponding negative anchor ("not spiritual language, not grandiose claims").
 The combination produces more consistent output than either alone.

 Specificity beats length.
 A 50-word prompt with exact specifications outperforms a 500-word prompt with vague guidance.
-Every word in a prompt should be doing work.
+Every word should be doing work.
 If a sentence could be removed without changing the model's behavior, remove it.

 Constraints beat instructions.
 Telling the model what to produce is weaker than defining the boundaries within which to produce it.
 Instructions describe an ideal.
 Constraints define a space the output must occupy.
 Constraints are more reliable.

 Examples beat descriptions.
 If you can show the model what you want, show it.
-Don't describe the format — provide the format.
+Don't describe the format — provide it.
 One well-chosen example is worth 200 words of description.

 The highest-leverage insight from building the ACOS system: a production-grade prompt is a reusable asset, not a one-time input.

-This is the ACOS approach to prompting: treat prompts as software.
+This is the ACOS approach: treat prompts as software.
 Version them.
 Test them.
 Refine them based on output quality over time.
-The prompt engineering workshop covers this approach in depth — specifically how to build a prompting system that improves rather than stagnates.
+The prompt engineering workshop covers how to build a prompting system that improves rather than stagnates.

-The alternative — writing prompts from scratch every time, not storing what works — is the equivalent of not writing functions in code.
-You're doing the same work repeatedly, and you're never accumulating leverage.
+The alternative — writing prompts from scratch every time, never storing what works — is the equivalent of not writing functions in code.
+You do the same work repeatedly and never accumulate leverage.
+If you're assembling a personal AI stack, the best AI superpowers stack for 2026 lays out where a versioned prompt library sits relative to your models, agents, and tools, and GenCreator is the creator-specific application of that same skills-as-software discipline.

 If you're building an AI-native system for your own work, the ACOS framework provides the architecture for organizing these prompts, skills, and agents into a coherent operating system rather than a loose collection of notes.

-If you have an existing prompt library or collection of prompts you use regularly, here's a rapid audit protocol:
+If you have an existing prompt library, here's a rapid audit protocol.

-Remove: "think step by step", "you are an expert", elaborate persona backstories, excessive politeness, constraint repetition.
+Remove: blanket "think step by step", "you are an expert", elaborate persona backstories, excessive politeness, constraint repetition.

 Restructure: Move constraints out of prose into itemized lists.
 Add explicit schemas for any structured output.
 Replace descriptions of format with examples.